pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/webhooks.md

 identity of the user who triggered the webhook.
 For example, the person who initiated the stack update or performed the action.

-> The Pulumi Webhook payloads are under development, and may be changed from
+{{% notes "warning" %}}
-> time to time.
-See the [Pulumi Community Slack](https://slack.pulumi.com/) for
+The Pulumi Webhook payloads are under development, and may be changed from time to time.
+See the [Pulumi Community Slack](https://slack.pulumi.com/) for any announcements or changes.
-> any announcements or changes.
+{{% /notes %}}

 ### Stack Creation